sandstorm/UserManagement/README.md

 The Authentication Provider can be passed in as an optional argument to reset passwords for users created with a different provider that the default UserManagement one (`Sandstorm.UserManagement:Login`):

-`./flow sandstormuser:setpassword bheist cccccccc --authenticationProvider=Typo3BackendProvider`
+`./flow sandstormuser:setpassword test@example.com password --authenticationProvider=Typo3BackendProvider`

 ## Redirect after login/logout
 ### Via configuration